-A multiple choice, Readiness Assurance Test (iRAT) will be given individually.
-Then each team has a discussion and answers the same questions once more and submits a team tRAT answer form.
-The instructor will review answers to the RAT and concurrently, the individual iRATs will be marked within each team.
+A multiple choice, Readiness Assurance Test (RAT) will be given individually.
+The instructor will review answers to the RAT and concurrently, the individual RATs will be redistributed within the class and marked.
+Students will not be marking their own RAT.
 The marked RATs are submitted to the instructor.
-By default, students will get their team's mark for their RAT.
+If the student passes the RAT (>=50%) they will get full marks for the RAT regardless of their actual mark.
 Students are allowed to miss or fail 2 RATs without penalty.
-After that, students will receive their individual iRAT mark instead of tRAT mark for any RAT that they miss or fail (<50%).
+After that, students will receive their marked RAT mark instead of full marks for any RAT that they miss or fail (<50%).